-The story simply involves two heroes, as they join the fight for humanity against the Red Falcon organization, as the alien horde invade the Earth overnight, which is on the brink of apocalypse.
+The story simply involves two heroes, as they join the fight for humanity against the Red Falcon organization, as the alien horde invades the Earth overnight, which is on the brink of apocalypse.
 It slightly deviates away from the typical gaming scenario whereby the white knight resolves to save the damsel in distress, but it’s still quite basic, as that was how games were at the time; extremely light on the story.
 But this game does make a little more of an effort than many other games, incorporating a cinematic cutscene in the beginning, and bringing out a great deal of raw emotion in players to add to the gameplay.

 Originality – 6/10

 2D side scrollers at the time were the standard play style synonymous with most games at the time, but it is quite unique from my perspective since it was the first time I’d witnessed a game that had a sense of maturity about it, making me think that they can be more than just about calm environments and fun levels and enemies.
 For most gamers, it was Doom that had that same impact, but I didn’t play Doom throughout my childhood, instead of going to play it for the first time many years later.

-In summation, Contra III is most definitely my favorite out of the original three games and remains one of my favorite Super Nintendo games of all time.
+In summation, Contra III: The Alien Wars is most definitely my favorite out of the original three games and remains one of my favorite Super Nintendo games of all time.
 It provided something very different from what I was used to during the fourth generation of gaming and is still an experience holding up to this day.